ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

 * Unit fields if representing a value (`EGU` field) which may be blank
     * Units must be in ...

-Once done run from an epics terminal in your ioc's app db directory

-    python C:\Instrument\Apps\EPICS\ISIS\DbUnitChecker\master\db_checker.py

-To check it will not fail the build.

 ## 4. Compliance with DBUnitChecker

 The build in Jenkins will fail if the rules of the [DBUnitChecker](PV-Units) script are not satisfied.
 You might as well check them before hand to save yourself time later.
+From an epics terminal in your ioc's app db directory

+    python C:\Instrument\Apps\EPICS\ISIS\DbUnitChecker\master\db_checker.py

+To check it will not fail the build.

 ## 5. Macros